docker/docs/storage/storagedriver/overlayfs-driver.md

 > **Note**: If you use OverlayFS, use the `overlay2` driver rather than the
 > `overlay` driver, because it is more efficient in terms of inode utilization.
-> To use the new driver, you need version 4.0 or higher of the Linux kernel.
+> To use the new driver, you need version 4.0 or higher of the Linux kernel,
+> unless you are a Docker EE user on RHEL or CentOS, in which case you need
+> version 3.10.0-693 or higher of the kernel and to follow some extra steps.
 >
 > For more information about differences between `overlay` vs `overlay2`, refer
 > to [Select a storage driver](selectadriver.md#overlay-vs-overlay2).